iCliniq Logo

 What Is Ketonuria?

-Ketones in the urine is generally seen in uncontrolled diabetes mellitus, fasting, dieting, starvation, and eating disorders.
+Ketones in the urine are generally seen in uncontrolled diabetes mellitus, fasting, dieting, starvation, and eating disorders.
 It can also occur during pregnancy.
 Diabetics prone to ketonuria require regular monitoring of their urine for signs of ketone buildup that can cause various life-threatening symptoms unless treated promptly.
 Other names for ketonuria are ketoaciduria and acetonuria.
 Ketones are formed in the liver as a byproduct of fats and proteins.
-These ketone bodies are used as a source of energy when enough glucose is not present in the body.
-In cases such as diabetes mellitus, fasting, and other health conditions the body produces a large amount of urine in the kidneys.
-The increased level of ketones is then excreted in the urine called ketonuria.
-If the ketone bodies are not excreted in urine it gets buildup in the body.
+These ketone bodies are used as a source of energy when enough glucose is not present.
+In cases such as diabetes mellitus, fasting, and other health conditions, the body produces a large amount of urine in the kidneys.
+The increased level of ketones is then excreted in the urine, called ketonuria.
+If the ketone bodies are not excreted in urine, it builds up.
 This increase in acid buildup is called ketoacidosis and is harmful to the body.

 What Causes Ketonuria?

-Fasting - Intermittent fasting diet or fasting for long periods of time can cause ketonuria.
-During fasting, the liver breaks down fat and protein in the absence of glucose to produce energy.
-This causes the formation of ketone and ketonuria.
+• Fasting: An intermittent fasting diet or fasting for long periods can cause ketonuria.
+During fasting, the liver breaks down fat and protein without glucose to produce energy, forming ketone and ketonuria.

-Renal Glycosuria - It is an abnormal condition that occurs due to improper functioning of the renal tubules causing the release of glucose through urine.
-It is characterized by low blood sugar levels.
-This condition causes the liver to burn fats and proteins to produce energy resulting in ketonuria.
+• Renal Glycosuria: This abnormal condition occurs due to improper functioning of the renal tubules, releasing glucose through urine.
+Low blood sugar levels characterize it.
+This condition causes the liver to burn fats and proteins to produce energy, resulting in ketonuria.

-Glycogen Storage Disease - In this disease, the liver is forced to use fats and proteins as a source of energy instead of glycogen.
-Hence leads to the formation of ketone bodies and ketonuria.
+• Glycogen Storage Disease: In this disease, the liver is forced to use fats and proteins instead of glycogen as a source of energy.
+This leads to the formation of ketone bodies and ketonuria.

 Other causes include the following: